kyleetqi/focbldc/README.md

-# Field Oriented Control of a Brushless DC Motor
+# Field-Oriented Control of a Brushless DC Motor

 ## Introduction

 At the beginning of November, I wanted to create a camera gimbal as a side project.
 It seemed simple enough; I just needed some servo motors and a gyroscope, and I figured the rest would fall into place.
 I came across plenty of camera gimbal Arduino projects online, but I wanted the project to be bootstrap.
 Additionally, the Arduino projects I saw had some major shortcomings that were unacceptable to me.
 Surprisingly, the biggest shortcoming is functionality as an actual gimbal!
 The hobby servos used in these sorts of projects do not provide a smooth enough rotation for practical purposes.

 Upon further research, I found that *actual* gimbals use brushless DC motors, (BLDCs), because of their smoother control, quiet operation, and power efficiency.
 This discovery led me down a massive rabbit hole as I asked myself: "How am I going to control the motor?"
 Turns out that there are plenty of BLDC motor drivers on the market, including the [Tinymovr,](https://tinymovr.com/en-us) or the [Odrive,](https://odriverobotics.com/?srsltid=AfmBOornOrGTfZCiD05f8jtOMgs2SLPtsRMCaBWyb3TLv5Ix27u7qMqg) but where is the learning in that?
 As a mechatronics engineering student, I knew I wanted to move away from mechanical work so this project was the perfect opportunity to develop my electrical and embedded skills at a low level.
-After some additional thinking, I focused my scope in on developing my own field oriented controller to precisely control a brushless DC motor.
+After some additional thinking, I focused my scope in on developing my own field-oriented controller to precisely control a brushless DC motor.

 ### Who is This Reading For?